alombarte/spotifydl/README.md

+A docker container for [spotDL](https://github.com/spotDL/spotify-downloader).

-Downloads music using [spotDL](https://github.com/spotDL/spotify-downloader) inside a Docker container, so no python is required in the machine.
+Used to avoid installing python in the host machine.

 ## Installation
-This is Docker container.
-If you have Docker installed, there's nothing else to do.
-It's easier to use if you add an alias like the following:
+If you have Docker installed alread, add an alias like the following (keep the Docker flags):

     alias spotifydl="docker run -it --rm --network="host" -v "$PWD:/music" alombarte/spotifydl spotdl"

+And that's it.
+You don't need to clone this repo.

-### Downloading a playlist
+### Usage
 Select any public playlist in Spotify and click on *Share > Copy link to playlist*.
 Pass the link to the program using quotes, e.g.:

     cd ~/Music